music-assistant/companion/README.md

 ### Arch Linux

-This app is on the arch aur with the name `music-assistant-desktop`
+This app is on the arch aur with the name `music-assistant-desktop` or `music-assistant-desktop-bin` for just the binary

-You can install it with yay: `yay music-assistant-desktop`
+You can install it with yay: `yay music-assistant-desktop-bin`

 ### Debian (And debian based distrobutions)